SEO | READING TIME: 6 MINUTES | 30 NOVEMBER

-According to the industry expert, Neil Patel, Google, and other search engines make use of certain metrics that help them gauge whether users are engaging with your site or not, based on which the platforms determine where to rank your website.
-One such metric is the bounce rate of a website.
+Google and other search engines make use of certain metrics that help them gauge whether users are engaging with your site.
+According to industry expert Neil Patel, these engagement metrics are key to good SEO performance.
 According to SEMRush, the bounce rate is the 4th most important ranking factor on SERPs.

-Hence, the question isn’t if bounce rate matters, instead what matters is how you can improve the bounce rate of your website.
-Internally, we have always focused efforts on R&D, which help us create strategies that help organizations reduce their bounce rate, thus boosting their rankings.
-Hence, in this article, we will provide 5 tips on how you as an organization can reduce the bounce rate on your website.
+Since bounce rate is such an important factor, it is important to know how to improve (decrease) the bounce rate of one’s website.
+In this article, we will provide tips on how you as an organization can reduce the bounce rate on your website.

 However, before we delve deeper into the activities that can reduce the bounce rate of a website, let’s get a better understanding of what exactly the issue is; what does the term ‘bounce rate’ mean?